National School Lunch Program

 If a home lunch student forgets their meal, they can receive a school lunch.
 Parents who do not qualify for free or reduced lunch will be charged for school lunches received, and therefore the parents will receive an invoice for payment.

 Parents who wish to have their children eat school lunch must inform the school, via their (re)enrollment documents, by checking “yes” to wanting to receive a school lunch.
+Or parents can inform Monique Mitchell, Business Manager, of your request for school lunch.
 In addition, parents must inform the school of the type of meal their child should receive.
 The choices at Bridges PCS are: standard (could include meat, dairy and wheat), vegetarian, dairy-free, and gluten-free.
 The school will order meals for school lunch students.
-If you wish to opt-in or opt-out of school lunch for your child, you must inform Monique Mitchell, Business Manager at email@example.com and the classroom teacher two weeks in advance of starting or discontinuing school lunch.
+If you wish to opt-in or opt-out of school lunch for your child, you must inform Monique Mitchell, Business Manager at firstname.lastname@example.org and the classroom teacher two weeks in advance of starting or discontinuing school lunch.
 Many times the food vendor will not honor requests that are made less than two-weeks out.